Bakry-\'Emery curvature-dimension condition and Riemannian Ricci curvature bounds

-in particular $\BE KN \Rightarrow \BE K\infty $.
+in particular $\BE KN \Rightarrow\BE K\infty$.

-\begin{remark}[Carr\'e du Champ in the case $N=\infty$] If a strongly local Dirichlet form $\cE$ satisfies $\BE K\infty $ for some $K\in\R$, then it admits a Carr\'e du Champ $\Gamma$ on $\cV$, i.e.~$\cG=\cV$, by (v) of Corollary \ref{le:BE-equivalent}; moreover the spaces
+\begin{remark}[(Carr\'e du Champ in the case $N=\infty$)] If a strongly local Dirichlet form $\cE$ satisfies $\BE K\infty$ for some $K\in\R$, then it admits a Carr\'e du Champ $\Gamma$ on $\cV$, that is, $\cG=\cV$, by (v) of Corollary~\ref{leBE-equivalent}; moreover, the spaces

-are dense in $\cV$: in fact \eqref{eq:BEKnu.6} shows that they are invariant under the action of $(\sP t)_{t\ge0}$ and combined with \eqref{eq:BEKnu.4} (and possibly combined with a further mollification as in \eqref{eq:GG4} in the case of $\cVd$) it also shows that any element of $L^2\cap L^\infty(X,\mm)$ belongs to their closure w.r.t. the $L^2(X,\mm)$ norm.
-The invariance and the standard approximation argument of, e.g., \cite[Lemma 4.9]{AGS11b}, yield the density in $\cV$. \end{remark}
+are dense in $\cV$: in fact \eqref{eqBEKnu.6} shows that they are invariant under the action of $(\sP t)_{t\ge0}$ and combined with \eqref{eqBEKnu.4} [and possibly combined with a further mollification as in \eqref{eqGG4} in the case of $\cVd$] it also shows that any element of $L^2\cap L^\infty(X,\mm)$ belongs to their closure w.r.t. the $L^2(X,\mm)$ norm.
+The invariance and the standard approximation argument of, for example, \cite{AGS11b}, Lemma~4.9, yield the density in $\cV$. \end{remark}